akausas/tAnki/README.md

 Solution: This repository has a .py file with the code to modify the .txt file from tangorin.com and prepare file for import into the ANKI flash cards by adding missing "tab".

-Option 1: Directly download the .py file and launch it with the terminal by adding additional path for the .txt file location
+Option 1: Directly download the tAnki.py file and launch it with the terminal by adding additional path for the .txt file location

-Option 2: Download both the .py file and tAnki.command file.
+Option 2: Download both the tAnki.py file and tAnki.command file.
 Put the script file into the /usr/local/bin location as it has automatic PATH location and use chmod u+t tAnki.command to give it excecute option.
 Inside the tAnki.command file change the exact directory location of the python file.
+For Win and Linux respectively the tAnki.command extention should be changed accordingly.

+Two .txt files are added for a test.
+Use test_anki.txt for testing the script